agerard57/JS-movie-twist/README.md

 - Clone / Download this project
 - Open _Visual Studio Code_
 - Open a CLI and install the dependencies with `npm run init`
-- In root, rename the `.example.env` file into `.env` and fill out the keys.
+- In root, rename the `.example.env` file into `.env` and fill in the keys.

 ![image](https://user-images.githubusercontent.com/56207146/160180194-b43157ea-7a6e-4faf-8863-021dc2a38583.png)